An equivariant deformation retraction of the Thurston spine: The deformation retraction of the Thurston spine

+\begin{rem} Away from critical points and boundary points, flowlines either converge on lower dimensional strata of $\mathcal{P}_{g}$, as shown on the left in Figure \ref{singlevalued}, or pass through and are ``refracted'' by lower dimensional strata, as shown in Figure \ref{refraction}. \end{rem}

+That $X$ is well defined at a critical point of $f_{\mathrm{sys}}$ is a consequence of Corollary \ref{cor}; at such points there are no directions where $f_{\mathrm{sys}}$ is increasing to first order and consequently $X=0$. \end{proof}

-The complex $\mathcal{P}_{g}^{X}$ is analogous to a Morse-Smale complex, but due to the fact that it is obtained from a flow on a simplicial complex, rather than on a manifold where the existence and uniqueness theorem for ODEs hold everywhere, the unstable manifolds for distinct critical points might not be disjoint. \\
+Flows defined on simplicial complexes are a standard tool in optimisation and combinatorics, but differ from flows defined on manifolds, as the existence and uniqueness theorem for ODEs is only guaranteed to hold on the interiors of simplices where the vector field is smooth.
+Due to the fact that $\mathcal{P}_{g}^{X}$ is obtained from a flow on a simplicial complex, rather than on a manifold where the existence and uniqueness theorem for ODEs holds everywhere, the unstable manifolds for distinct critical points might not be disjoint. \\

-An unstable manifold $\mathcal{M}(p)$ of a critical point $p$ of $f_{sys}$ of index $j$ is a codimension $j$ ball with boundary on the unstable manifolds of larger index critical points.
-On $\mathcal{M}(p)$, the level sets are codimension 1 spheres centered on the critical point.
-Flowlines originate at the critical point, and end on a critical point on the boundary, merge with a flowline contained in an unstable manifold on the boundary of $\mathcal{M}(p)$, or merge with a flowline of a critical point $p_{1}\neq p$ for which $\mathcal{M}(p)\cap\mathcal{M}(p_{2})$ is nonempty.
-It follows from Condition (4) above that, while unstable manifolds can flow together as $f_{\mathrm{sys}}$ increases, as illustrated schematically in Figure \ref{breakapart} (a), they cannot flow apart, as shown in Figure \ref{breakapart} (b).
-More precisely, once a flowline is contained in the intersection of two distinct unstable manifolds, it stays in the intersection, until it reaches the boundary in the form of an unstable manifold of a higher index critical point. \\